spolti/aipg/vllms/Google-T5-Small/README.md

 oc get serviceaccount default -o yaml
 ```

-> Remember to update the `serviceaccount` name to match your needs.
+> Remember to update the `serviceAccount` name if you use a different one.

 #### TODO rework the pieces below to t5 model

-## Deploying the Inference Service
+## Deploying the InferenceService

 Now it is time to deploy the Model and start sending requests to it.

-Use [inference service](inference-service.yaml) to deploy it.
+Use [inference-service](inference-service.yaml) to deploy it.

 ```bash
 oc apply -f inference-service.yaml
 ```

-**Tip:** If you used a different example image, update the yaml to reflect it.
+**Tip:** If you used a different image, update the YAML accordingly.

 Check the deployment status:
 ```bash